projectara/greybus-spec/source/bridged_phy.rst

 Separate Management and Data Protocols
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two separate protocols contained within the I2S Protocols Specification.
-The first protocol is the :ref:`i2s-management-protocol`, which is used to manage audio streams.
+There are two separate Protocols contained within the I2S Protocols Specification.
+The first Protocol is the :ref:`i2s-management-protocol`, which is used to manage audio streams.
-The second protocol is the :ref:`i2s-data-protocol` and is used by I2S Modules to stream audio data to one another.
-Because the send and receive side of the data protocol play different roles, each has a distinct protocol identifier.
+The second Protocol is the :ref:`i2s-data-protocol` and is used by I2S Modules to stream audio data to one another.
+Because the send and receive side of the data Protocol play different roles, each has a distinct Protocol identifier.

 The I2S Management Protocol is used over an *I2S Management Connection* which connects two I2S Management CPorts.
 At least one of the I2S